Answer Generation for Questions With Multiple Information Sources in E-Commerce: Experiments

 \subsection{Dataset}

 We train and evaluate the relevancy prediction model using our inhouse dataset $D1$ of mobiles.
 This dataset is made up of questions collected randomly from a list of accepted user posted questions.
 The number of questions present in the dataset is 2000.
 Every question is matched with a set of candidates from three sources of information, reviews, similar questions and answers, and specifications.
-We manually labelled this dataset to indicate whether each candidate has relevant information to answer the question \footnote{Note that the one of the main challenges for relevancy is coverage since the relevant information may not available in the source for retrieval.} Specifically dataset $D1$ is represented by,
+We manually labeled this dataset to indicate whether each candidate has relevant information to answer the question.